Honor of Kings: Development

-Sanxingdui

-For its 10th anniversary, Honor of Kings collaborates with Sanxingdui for the Decade of Promise event.

 History

 After Tencent fully acquired Riot Games in 2015, Tencent asked them to make a mobile version of League of Legends, as multiplayer online battle arena (MOBA) games were very rare on mobile at the time, with Vainglory by Super Evil Megacorp (formed by ex-employees of Riot Games) being the only notable title.
 Tencent wanted to seize the opportunity to dominate the underserved mobile market.

 However, Riot Games declined, as mobile was not commonly seen as a platform for competitive games; it claimed that the gameplay of League of Legends could not be replicated on smartphones.
 Despite the refusal, the video game development studios Lightspeed & Quantum Studios and TiMi Studios (both owned by Tencent) raced to develop a MOBA game that fit the bill, resulting in an internal competition.

 Lightspeed & Quantum's We MOBA and TiMi's League of Kings (rough translation from 王者联盟 (Wángzhě Liánméng)) were launched on the same day, on 18 August 2015.
 A month later, We MOBA was already the third most-downloaded mobile game on Apple's iOS worldwide, according to app analytics firm App Annie, while League of Kings trailed far behind.
 League of Kings was taken down for an overhaul, and later relaunched in October 2015.
 TiMi Studios used League of Legends as a base model to overhaul League of Kings, resulting both games having many similarities.
 League of Kings also implemented a 5v5 game mode due to the game previously having poor reception with its 3v3 concept.
 This time, League of Kings overtook We MOBA and won the internal competition; Tencent subsequently invested additional resources into the League of Kings to ensure its success.

 Nevertheless, Riot Games deemed that the design of characters and abilities in League of Kings was "blatantly ripping off the intellectual property of League of Legends" after they discovered how the game was produced, and reportedly brought these concerns to Tencent.

 Tencent responded that they would change its own game enough to sell as a standalone product with no relation to League of Legends.
 Despite this, League of Kings had already gained massive popularity in China at this point due to the game being advertised as a "mobile version of League of Legends" through social media and word-of-mouth marketing.